Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Gamepad.md

 InputSystem.pollingFrequency = 120;
 ```

 Increased frequency should lead to an increased number of events on the respective Devices.
-The timestamps provided on the events should roughly following the spacing dicated by the polling frequency.
+The timestamps provided on the events should roughly follow the spacing dictated by the polling frequency.
 Note, however, that the asynchronous background polling depends on OS thread scheduling and can vary.

 ## Rumble

-The [`Gamepad`](../api/UnityEngine.InputSystem.Gamepad.html) class implements the [`IDualMotorRumble`](../api/UnityEngine.InputSystem.Haptics.IDualMotorRumble.html) interface to allow you to control the left and right motor speeds.
-In most common gamepads, the left motor emits a low-frequency rumble, and the right motor emits a high frequency rumble.
+The [`Gamepad`](../api/UnityEngine.InputSystem.Gamepad.html) class implements the [`IDualMotorRumble`](../api/UnityEngine.InputSystem.Haptics.IDualMotorRumble.html) interface that allows you to control the left and right motor speeds.
+In most common gamepads, the left motor emits a low-frequency rumble, and the right motor emits a high-frequency rumble.

 ```CSharp
 // Rumble the  low-frequency (left) motor at 1/4 speed and the high-frequency